1. Deliveries, feedback, delays and rounds of changes

-Design Production - 2 round of changes unless otherwise stated.
+Design production - 2 round of changes, unless otherwise stated.

 Additional concepts or rounds of changes

-Any requests beyond the included design concept or rounds of changes will be billed by Digital Garden on time and materials at our hourly rate of $180 per hour plus 20% project management, by mutual prior agreement.
+Any requests beyond the included design concept or rounds of changes will be billed by Digital Garden on time and materials at our standard hourly rate of $180 per hour plus 20% project management, by mutual prior agreement.

 2. Client responsibilities with regard to content and copyright

-(c) Unless explicitly stated otherwise by Digital Garden in a project proposal or agreement as being an included service, the Client is always responsible for the entry/population of text and image content into the developed website or product via the CMS.
+(c) Unless explicitly stated otherwise by Digital Garden in a project proposal or agreement as being an included service, the Client is always responsible for the entry/population of text and image content into the developed website/digital product via the CMS.
 Access by the Client to the CMS to begin content entry/population will be dependent entirely on the progress of development and, once granted, the pace of content entry by the client will likely determine the eventual go-live date the Client arranges.

 3. Non solicitation of Digital Garden’s staff and contractors

-(a) The Client must not, and must ensure that its Related Corporations do not, for any reason, during the term of the Agreement or within twelve months after its termination, directly or indirectly induce, solicit, engage or employ (or procure the inducement, solicitation, engagement or employment of) any officer, employee or contractor (including any contractors who aren't currently engaged with Digital Garden, however have specificatlly worked on the client's project) of Digital Garden unless the Client or its Related Corporation has obtained Digital Garden’s prior written consent.
+(a) The Client must not, and must ensure that its Related Corporations do not, for any reason, during the term of the Agreement or within twelve months after its termination, directly or indirectly induce, solicit, engage or employ (or procure the inducement, solicitation, engagement or employment of) any officer, employee or contractor (including any contractors who aren't currently engaged with Digital Garden, however, have specifically worked on the client's project) of Digital Garden unless the Client or its Related Corporation has obtained Digital Garden’s prior written consent.

-(b) If the Client or any of its Related Corporations directly or indirectly induces, solicits, engages or employs (or procures the inducement, solicitation, engagement or employment of) any officer, employee or contractor (including any contractors who aren't currently engaged with Digital Garden, however have specificatlly worked on the client's project) of Digital Garden, the Client must pay a placement fee of A$60,000 (exclusive of GST) to Digital Garden for each officer, employee or contractor it has induced, solicited, engaged or employed (or procured the inducement, solicitation, engagement or employment of), which the Client acknowledges is a fair and reasonable estimate of the cost to Digital Garden of replacing each such officer, employee or contractor of Digital Garden.
+(b) If the Client or any of its Related Corporations directly or indirectly induces, solicits, engages or employs (or procures the inducement, solicitation, engagement or employment of) any officer, employee or contractor (including any contractors who aren't currently engaged with Digital Garden, however, have specifically worked on the client's project) of Digital Garden, the Client must pay a placement fee of A$60,000 (exclusive of GST) to Digital Garden for each officer, employee or contractor it has induced, solicited, engaged or employed (or procured the inducement, solicitation, engagement or employment of), which the Client acknowledges is a fair and reasonable estimate of the cost to Digital Garden of replacing each such officer, employee or contractor of Digital Garden.

 4. Internet marketing

 If internet marketing services (SEO, SEM, PPC etc) has not been agreed as part of the contract the client must be aware that Digital Garden is not responsible for ongoing web site promotion.
 Should the client require the site to be promoted on an ongoing basis a separate contract must be agreed.
 The order in which websites are ranked in the natural search results is controlled by the search engines.
-While we can implement some optimising measures in the initial design and build stage of the website, it is impossible to make any guarantees on ranking position.
-Extra to this Digital Garden cannot guarantee any website ranking positioning for any keywords under any conditions.
+While we can implement some optimising measures in the initial design and build stage of the website/digital product, it is impossible to make any guarantees on ranking position.
+Extra to this Digital Garden cannot guarantee any website/digital product ranking positioning for any keywords under any conditions.
 This is a result of the varying nature of the search engine algorithms, and also a result of external factors determining ranking positioning, such as the client's own authored content.